-- Verify all shipping materials have been removed from inside and/or underneath the firebox. - Review proper placement of logs, ember material and/or other decorative materials. - Check the wiring. - · Check the air shutter adjustment. - Ensure that there are no gas leaks. - Ensure that the glass is sealed and in the proper position and that the integral barrier is in place.
+- Verify all shipping materials have been removed from inside and/or underneath the firebox. - Review proper placement of logs, ember material and/ or other decorative materials. - Ensure plastic finishing strips have been removed after use for incorporating finishing materials. - · Check the wiring. - Check the air shutter adjustment. - · Ensure that there are no gas leaks. - Ensure that the glass is sealed and in the proper position and that the integral barrier is in place.